LAST UPDATED: 5 June 2018

-Calves are taken from their mothers within 12-24 hours of birth.
+Like other mammals, to produce milk a dairy cow must keep giving birth, usually to a calf each year.
 If nature was allowed to take its course—calves would suckle from their mother for several months, even up to a year.
-Mother cows, like most mammals have a strong maternal bond.
-One study found that this bond was formed in as little as five minutes.
+Mother cows, like most mammals, have a strong maternal bond.
+One study found that this bond was formed in as little as five minutes.1

 When calves are removed mother cows will frantically bellow for the offspring that they will never see again.
 Separated calves appear frightened and bewildered.
 Regardless of how this situation is handled this separation causes enormous stress for both the cow and calf.

 New mothers are returned to the milking herd to maximise profits.
-The milk that nature destined for the calf is then processed for human consumption.
+Her milk is then collected for human consumption.

-Most recent industry figures indicate that around 400,000 unwanted dairy calves, not wanted for herd replacement or rearing for pink veal, are slaughtered each year in Australia as 'waste-products' of the dairy industry — usually at around the tender age of 5 - 6 days old.
+Dairy industry figures indicate that hundreds of thousands of unwanted dairy calves are slaughtered each year in Australia as 'waste-products' of the dairy industry — usually at only days old.
 Dairy calves are not valued as they don't grow at the same rate as beef calves and their meat quality is considered sub-standard by the beef industry.

 The natural lifespan of a cow is up to 20 years, yet few commercial dairy cows live beyond the age of seven years, and many younger animals go to slaughter.